yugabyte/yugabyte-db/docs/content/latest/manage/enterprise-edition/create-universe-multi-region.md

 * Run the CassandraKeyValue workload
 * Write data with global consistency (higher latencies because we chose nodes in far away regions)
-* Read data from the local datacenter (low latency timeline consistent reads)
+* Read data from the local data center (low latency, timeline-consistent reads)

 Browse to the nodes tab to find the nodes and click on the `Connect` button.
 This should bring up a dialog showing how to connect to the nodes.